-The testbed for this paper is part of a rooftop microgrid for a 12-floor building with renewable energy sources including a PV array and a photovotaic tracking system, as shown in Fig. 6.
+The testbed for this paper is part of a rooftop microgrid for a 12floor building with renewable energy sources including a PV array and a PV tracking system, as shown in Fig. 6.
 The solar tracker panel is assigned with a coordinate system to show its azimuth angle θ and elevation angle φ in terms of orientation.
-A weather station is used to measure the speed and wind direction so that the solar tracker can be switched to the protective mode in the case of strong winds via the optimization process presented in subsection 4.4.
-The solar tracking system includes two 24 VDC motors allowing to control its azimuth and elevation respectively within the range of 0° to 360° and 0° to 90° , as reported in [38].
-For validation, solar radiation is measured by using a sensor having an operating range of 0 to 1800 W/m^2 with an accuracy of 1 W/m^2 , attached to the PV panel, as shown in Fig. 7a.
+A weather station is used to measure the speed and wind direction so that the solar tracker can be switched to the protective mode in the case of strong winds via the optimisation process presented in Section 4.4.
+The solar tracking system includes two 24 VDC motors allowing to control its azimuth and elevation, respectively, within the range of 0-360° and 0-90°, as reported in [38].
+For validation, the solar radiation is measured by using a sensor having an operating range of 0-1800 W/m2 with an accuracy of 1 W/m2, attached to the PV panel, as shown in Fig. 7a.
 A Modbus-to-Ethernet converter and a network switch are also installed for connecting Modbus RS485 to the energy management network.
 In addition, two networked cameras are also fixed on the rooftop for visual monitoring of the whole system, as shown in Fig. 7b.
-The solar radiation sensor is connected to the network via an IoT board installed in the interfacing box, depicted in Fig. 7c, to provide interfaces for the DC motors as well as other weather sensors.
+The solar radiation sensor is connected to the network via an IoT board installed in the interfacing box, as depicted in Fig. 7c, to provide interfaces for the DC motors as well as other weather sensors.

 The PV array has 72 modules, each has a maximum power of 280 W with an efficiency of 17.2%.
 The harvested solar energy is fed to the microgrid with separate power inverters and AC inverter isolators while communication gateways are installed to convert signals from Modbus Serial to TCP data frames.
-The IoT boards used to control the solar tracker with various control structures and configurations comprise a quad-core Intel Atom processor 2.4 GHz and a quad-core 1.2 GHz Broadcom BCM2837 64 bit CPU, shown in Fig. 8.
+The IoT boards used to control the solar tracker with various control structures and configurations comprise a quad-core Intel Atom processor 2.4 GHz and a quad-core 1.2 GHz Broadcom BCM2837 64 bit CPU, as shown in Fig. 8.
 They run Linux operating systems and are connected to the network via wireless 802.11.
-Here, the interfaces between the weather station and the control systems as well as the peer-to-peer communication
+Here, the interfaces between the weather station and the control systems as well as the peer-to-peer communication were enabled with distributed software architecture as used in [39].
+The data communication is carried out by using the TCP protocol via socket programming.
+Fig. 9 shows the communication structure between hardware components for the experimental testbed.